As of July 2, 2021

 This document is for informational purposes only, is not intended as legal advice, and does not substitute for consulting with a lawyer about specific facts and circumstances.
 This document does not constitute a solicitation, and your use of this document does not create any attorney-client relationship between you and Lowenstein Sandler.
+Low-income tenants should contact their legal services offices for assistance, as Lowenstein Sandler accepts pro bono matters only through referrals from our legal services partners.
+The firm does not otherwise represent individual tenants in residential eviction matters.

 Can I be locked out of my home during the COVID-19 emergency?